dawidrogowicz/React-FirebaseTutorial/Tutorial.md

 # React Firebase chat app

 If you are into front-end development I bet you heard about REACT JS.
 This unique framework is becoming an industry standard.
 If you want to know more on how to use it stick to this tutorial and we will unveil the basics, create a production ready application and integrate it with *real-time database* provided by __FIREBASE__.
-We will together build a messaging app with users authentication by __GOOGLE AUTH__
+We will together build a messaging app with users authentication by __GOOGLE AUTH__.
 ![What We Will Build](WhatWeWillBuild.png)

-### For starters, let's explain what actually is __REACT__ and __FIREBASE__, how it works and how can we utilize it.
+For starters, let's explain what actually is __REACT__ and __FIREBASE__, how it works and how can we utilize it.
 ![React Logo](ReactLogo.png)

 __REACT__ is a JavaScript Library for building interfaces created by __FACEBOOK__ developers.
 In short it creates a virtual DOM that is updated whenever some state of your application changes.